shawn-dsilva/boomer-php-mvc/README.md

 - [x] Add functionality for users to add blog posts
 - [x] List of Posts by a user in his dashboard

 ## In Progress

+- [ ] Add Posts refactor into AJAX

 ## TO-DO

+- [ ] Get Posts refactor into AJAX
 - [ ] SQL Join in Query Builder
 - [ ] Frontend design for homepage, login/registration and user profiles
 - [ ] List of all users registered